 If food isn’t on your menu just head straight down the escalators and you are met with somewhat of a maze of Duty Free stores.
 With almost every major high end luxury jewellery and fashion brand having their own designated store as well as plenty of DFS Galleria stores for alcohol, cosmetics and a vast number of electronics stores you can be sure, whatever you want to get your hands on Hong Kong Duty Free has it twice over.
 It’s actually a great area to spend your time while you wait for your flight and with plenty of friendly staff to help you try on watches, necklaces, perfumes, headphones and sunglasses next thing you know they will be calling your name over the PA to let you know the gate doors for your flight are just about to close!

-Although there is plenty on offer Hong Kong Airport isn’t fantastically priced for Duty Free as Hong Kong is a tax free location here so be sure to do some shopping outside the airport (we’ll get to that) and use Duty Free Addict’s price comparison so you know how much the item will be in the airport at home and in Hong Kong.
-Then you can make sure you get the cheapest price possible for your purchases.
+Although there is plenty on offer Hong Kong Duty Free isn’t fantastically priced as Hong Kong is a tax free destination.
+So, be sure to do some shopping outside the Hong Kong Duty Free (at the airport) and use Duty Free Addict’s price comparison to see whether Hong Kong Duty Free makes sense.

 If you’re travelling for business, the lounges are a bit scattered at Hong Kong Airport, Qantas’ first lounge is located upstairs on the right hand side of the restaurants and Cathay on the left.
 Emirates are located at the split of the gates after gates 35 and 36 and the remainder of the major airlines are downstairs behind the Duty Free shopping area, including Singapore and Qantas’ business lounge.